-The Ford Airport is committed to the safety and well-being of travelers, guests and employees.
+The Ford Airport is committed to the safety and well-being of travelers, guests, and employees.
 We have an internal team focused on monitoring and responding to the spread of coronavirus.
-We are drawing on a number of trusted healthcare sources for our information, including the CDC, our state health department and our county health department.
+We draw on a number of trusted healthcare sources for our information, including the CDC, our state health department and our county health department.

 We have expanded sanitation and disinfecting protocols in place aligned with best practices when it comes to reducing the risk of transmission.

 Thirteen airports are currently identified by the Department of Homeland Security to screen passengers for the coronavirus, and Ford Airport is not one of them.
 DHS, Customs and Border Protection, and the CDC are located at each of these ports of entry to handle the on-site screening of passengers from specific regions and countries at these airports.
 Ford Airport does not yet have direct international airline service, so passengers coming from another country are screened at their port-of-entry airport.